frawst/cs207-chaykowj/README.md

 files allowing for the safe and easy relocation of git repositories and most other folders.
 This should prove useful!

+### CS207/

+All projects and misc. code created specifically for assignments in CS207.

+### CS205/

+All projects and misc. code created specifically for assignments in CS205.

 ## Contributing
 Well, if you're going to modify my work try to follow PEP-8 or whatever the